Free shipping to the US on orders over $150

 Expert's Tip

 This is a seasoning sauce for karaage from Fundokin.
-It has soy sauce, garlic, ginger and other spices already mixed in, making it very easy to prepare fried chicken even when you do not have garlic or ginger at home.
+It has soy sauce, garlic, ginger, and other spices already mixed in, making it very easy to prepare fried chicken even when you do not have garlic or ginger at home.
 This recipe comes from Oita prefecture, the birthplace of karaage.
 It is very easy to use.
-Just change the seasoning given in this recipe to this Fundokin Karaage Chicken Seasoning Sauce if you're in a hurry.
+Just substitute the seasoning given in this recipe with Fundokin Karaage Chicken Seasoning Sauce if you're in a hurry.
 You'll have delicious karaage!

 Instructions